Web Usability Best Practices

 - Use images sparingly and always use alt tags

 A bold appealing image can draw the users attention as long as it supports the content doesn't distract from the overall message.
-Avoid using animated images unless it adds meaning to the content, otherwise it distracts the reader, causing them to not read the text.
+Avoid using animated images unless it adds meaning to the content, otherwise it can distract the reader, causing them to not read the text.

 - Optimize images for web use

 Resize images and prepare for web use before uploading to the web.
-Large images will slow website load time.
-Images should be 72 dpi and less than 100k saved as .jpg or .gif for best results.
+Large images = large file sizes that will slow website load time.
+Images should be 72dpi and ideally less than 100k, saved as .jpg, .png, or .gif for best results.

 - Mashable.com - 7 Best Practices for Improving Your Website's Usability